rongshen-daqri/landscape-turner/README.md

 ## Install

+You can install build Landscape Turner from the gemspec file like so:

+`$ gem build landscape-turner.gemspec`

+`$ sudo gem install landscape-turner-1.2.0.gem`

-If you don't want to build from the gemspec yourself you can install it directly with `$ sudo gem install landscape-turner`
+If you don't want to build from the gemspec yourself, you can install it directly with `$ sudo gem install landscape-turner`